Adriana Marais: Education and career

 Marais completed a BSc Hons 1st class (theoretical physics) at the University of Cape Town (UCT) in 2004, followed by an MSc summa cum laude (quantum cryptography) at the University of KwaZulu-Natal (UKZN) in 2010.
 She was awarded a PhD (quantum biology) from UKZN in 2015 for her research on quantum effects in photosynthesis and her postdoctoral research focused on the origins of prebiotic molecules and life itself.
 She enrolled at UCT in 2019 as a PhD candidate in economics with a focus on economic systems for resource constrained environments.

-During her postgraduate studies, she lectured at UKZN from 2007 - 2013 and was a visiting researcher at the Centre for Quantum Technologies, Singapore, from 2011 - 2012.
+During her postgraduate studies, she lectured at UKZN from 2007 to 2013 and was a visiting researcher at the Centre for Quantum Technologies, Singapore, from 2011 to 2012.

-From 2017-2019, she was Head of Innovation at SAP Africa and in 2018 she joined the faculty of Singularity University.
+From 2017 to 2019, she was Head of Innovation at SAP Africa and in 2018 she joined the faculty of Singularity University.
 In 2019, Marais founded Proudly Human, an organisation focusing on building infrastructure and teams in extreme environments in preparation for life on the Moon, Mars and beyond, as well as to provide solutions for those living in harsh conditions here on Earth.

 Foundation for Space Development Africa

 Marais was a special project coordinator of the Foundation for Space Development in 2016, and in 2017, became co-director with Khutšo Ngoasheng and founding director Carla Sharpe Mitchell.
-The organisation is developing Africa's first lunar mission and the world's first radio astronomy array, the Africa2Moon Project, as well as driving projects including asteroid mining; disaster management projects based on a geo-magnetic solar climate model; and other uses for big data in space..
-The Foundation aims to inspire children in developing nations via education and science, and encourages technological research in areas including space research, AI and robotics and open source communication technologies.
+The organisation is developing Africa's first lunar mission and the world's first lunar radio astronomy array, the Africa2Moon Project, as well as driving projects projects spanning big data; supercomputing; climate modelling; and utilisation of space resources.
+The Foundation is dedicated to advancing Africa's role in the space sector, thereby inspiring the next generation of African scientists, engineers and innovators.